Business Lines of Credit vs. Business Credit Cards

 If your business continually uses suppliers that don’t accept credit cards, or if those suppliers charge a high fee for using credit cards, a business line of credit may be a better option for you.
 Another great reason to open a business line of credit is to have a quick, flexible way of withdrawing large amounts of money in the event of emergencies or large purchase orders.

-Because you only need to pay when you withdraw, lines of credit are a great fit for seasonal businesses, those with unpredictable cash flows, and those taking on new projects with unknown total costs.
-And if you have a low personal credit score, this may be a better and less expensive option than a business credit card.
+Because you only need to pay when you withdraw, lines of credit are a great fit for seasonal businesses, those with unpredictable cash flows, and businesses taking on new projects with unknown total costs.
+Plus, if you have a low personal credit score, this may be a better and less expensive option than a business credit card.

 Business credit cards function similarly to personal credit cards.
 Ultimately, it’s important to pay the balance before you accrue interest, or you might find yourself in a difficult situation.

-Often, similar to personal credit cards, business credit cards come with travel rewards and other perks.
-You can also opt to have an interest-free grace period, making credit cards a great way to grow your business without having to pay additional fees.
+Another benefit that many business credit cards come with is the ability to have an interest-free grace period, making credit cards a great way to grow your business without paying additional fees.